 The programme was developed by Mychailo Wynnyckyj (Head of the Secretariat of the National Agency for Quality Assurance in Higher Education, professor of National University of "Kyiv-Mohyla Academy” and Lviv Business School of Ukrainian Catholic University, advisor to the Minister of Education and Science of Ukraine).

-Other trainers will be involved in the programme:
+Other trainers were involved in the programme:

 - Tymur Demchuk, Head of Corporate Programmes of KMBS, Political Science Teacher at the creative academy "Maibutni", co-founder of KMA Gift Shop and KMArt Yard/Space, member of the Presidium of the NaUKMA Alumni.